menu

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Maybee is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Maybee is a village of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Maybee who work in office and administrative support (14.25%), healthcare suport services (11.11%), and sales jobs (9.40%).

-A relatively large number of people in Maybee telecommute to their jobs.
-Overall, about 11.08% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.08% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Maybee is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Maybee does not have a public transit system used by locals to get to and from work.

 Demographics